 In contrast, given that the LBRY court acknowledged both that LBC had a bona fide consumptive use (something not the case with the purported financial contracts in Warfield) and that there were significant numbers of people acquiring LBC for that consumptive use, it was incumbent on the court not to fall into the same trap as the original Hocking tribunal who were reversed.
-In fact, the court in LBRY made the very same assumption as that Hocking tribunal - that because the purchase of a non-financial asset could have been based on an expectation of profit or on the presence of financial inducements provided by others that the asset was automatically a security based on those considerations.
-This is the exact opposite of the learnings from over 70 years of Howey jurisprudence.
+In fact, the court in LBRY made the very same assumption as that Hocking tribunal - that because the purchase of a non-financial asset could have been based on an expectation of profit or on the presence of financial inducements provided by others that the asset was automatically a security based on those considerations without any investigation into the circumstances of specific transactions.276 This is the exact opposite of the learnings from over 70 years of Howey jurisprudence.